 If you managed to escape swollen veins in your front end, chances are you have them on your rear instead.
 Yep, the extra weight and constipation caused by pregnancy can also mean your backside suddenly has a few very sore, flesh ‘grapes’ (aka haemorrhoids) appear out of your anus.
 Be warned: if you’re prone to roid rage already there’s no doubt you’ll get them in pregnancy, and brace yourself for childbirth with all that pushing and straining on your nether regions – ouch!

 3. Puff Mummy

 I think you’re getting the swollen theme here.
-Next is cankles and feet that are so puffed up you can only wear thongs, which are both pretty common during pregnancy.
+Next are cankles and feet that are so puffed up you can only wear thongs, which are both pretty common during pregnancy.
 You might even blow out in other places too – sausage fingers anyone?
-All the swelling stuffs up your sinuses too so you’re probably going to start snoring in your sleep as well.
+All the swelling stuffs up your sinuses too, so you’re probably going to start snoring in your sleep as well.

 MORE Stages of Pregnancy

 As mentioned above, constipation is a common symptom of pregnancy which is not fun for anyone.
 However, some women get the opposite and have the runs.
 Whatever your situation, one thing’s for sure: your bowel movements are going to change.
 Oh and farts, lots of farts.

 Going to the toilet frequently is all part of the deal when you’ve got a bun in the oven, but get those panty liners at the ready because you’ll probably also wee a little bit anytime you sneeze, laugh or move quickly.
 And this continues once the baby is out.
 Milky boob leaks and vaginal discharge when pregnant are also lovely new additions to your life.

 6. Sweaty, itchy and hairy